 Free Tool

-Every dollar employees contribute to a Dependent Care FSA reduces your FICA tax bill.
-See the impact in seconds.
+Every dollar employees contribute to a DCFSA reduces your FICA tax bill by 7.65%.
+Plug in your numbers and see the savings.

 Calculate your savings How it works